 Stop Tasks work incredibly well if paired with Approvals, as you will learn in the next section.

 You can streamline any process needing authorisation from another person with Approvals.
 When the workflow is ripe for approval, the person responsible receives a notification allowing them to approve or reject the completed task.
 Comments can also be added alongside this approval or rejection.

-Whenever you need to do a handover or get authorisation, an Approval is a fast and simple way to both review and approve someone’s work, whether it be for an approval of a contract, an acceptance of a submission, or an employee evaluation.
+Whenever you need to do a handover or get authorisation, approval is a fast and simple way to both review and approve someone’s work, whether it be for approval of a contract, an acceptance of a submission, or an employee evaluation.
 In addition, it is possible to reject it, along with any comments as to why it was rejected.

 One example of this is specific to content creation, but it can also work for any project management process.
 Writers undergo various stages of editing, peer review, and revision whenever they create posts.